wsmeichinllc/pightstand/readme.md

 +  Full refresh on boot (timestamp file missing)
 +  Full refresh at top of hour (flashes screen, takes longer)
-+  Partial refresh all other times
++  Partial refresh all other times (smooth update)

 #### papigen

 This is the core, pulling together various data and formatting the display.
-This is also executed via cron every minute.
+This is also executed via `cron` every minute.

 + polls my thermostat for current house temperature
 + polls [openweathermap](https://openweathermap.org/api) every twenty minutes for outside temperature near me
+  + **Note:** API key and location data have been sanitized
+  + You can derive the coordinates of your device manually from Google Maps
+  + Or automatically from your [public IP address](https://lite.ip2location.com/)
+  + Or dynamically by adding a [GPS dongle](http://ozzmaker.com/using-python-with-a-gps-receiver-on-a-raspberry-pi/)
-+  executes the GNU [cal](https://www.gnu.org/software/gcal/) utility to display the current month
++ executes the GNU [cal](https://www.gnu.org/software/gcal/) utility to generate a calendar with a predictable text layout
 + uses Python Imaging Library for screen layout (fonts, sizes, positions)
 + creates bitmap image file for loading to display (by `papirus-image`, above)

 #### crontab

+In English, the stanza below:

++ checks to see `papigen` is executable
+  + if it is (logical `AND`), execute `papigen`
+  + if it excuted cleanly (exit code `0`), also execute `papirus-image`
+  + dump all output (including errors) in the garbage
++ checks to see that `papiswitch` is executable
+  + if it is (logical `AND`), execute `papiswitch`
+  + dump all output (including errors) in the garbage

+The `cron` package runs this once a minute, per the first five asterisks in each line.
+If you put these lines in a text file (let's call it `picron.txt`), you can load it directly with the command: `crontab picron.txt`, and inspect it with `crontab -l`.

 ```
 # m h  dom mon dow   command